What is Return on Equity (ROE)?

 It’s imperative to watch closely how ROE changes over time.
 Ideally, it’s a figure that’ll increase—and when it does, it’s a sign of maturity in the company.

-Small companies rely more on investor dollars to simply stay afloat as they get revenue streams up and running.
+Small companies rely more on investor dollars to stay afloat as they get revenue streams up and running.
 They tend to have a lower ROE because net income is lower: the result of fewer sales and more upfront expenses.
 However, as companies grow and establish themselves, their revenue streams will begin to gain traction.
-Moreover, they’ll develop operational efficiencies and economies of scale, which contribute to higher profits.
+They’ll also develop operational efficiencies and economies of scale, which contribute to higher profits.
 As a result, ROE will climb.

 If return on equity doesn’t grow over time, it’s a sign that the company isn’t maturing or hasn’t found an optimal way to put investor dollars to work.
 Sometimes, it’s as simple as growing sales to correct the problem; other times, it’s a leadership issue.
 It’s important to know the difference between a stagnant ROE and one that’s plateaued at or above the sector average.